The Conjuring Universe: Box office performance

 The franchise has been notable for its profit, with The Conjuring and its follow-up having earned a combined profit of $260 million, according to Deadline, while Annabelle managed to make 40 times its $6.5 million budget.
-Film critic and box office expert Scott Mendelson of Forbes has called the franchise the "first successful post–Marvel cinematic universe".
+Scott Mendelson of Forbes called the franchise the "first successful post–Marvel cinematic universe".
+The Hollywood Reporter in 2022 wrote that "Besides the Marvel Cinematic Universe, an argument can be made that the Conjuring franchise is the second-most successful cinematic universe at the moment".

 Critical and public response

 Comic books

 In April 2021, DC Comics formed a new horror imprint called DC Horror.
 The first of a series of comics set within The Conjuring Universe was released on June 1 the same year.
 The Conjuring: The Lover is a 5-issue limited series that serves as a prequel to The Conjuring: The Devil Made Me Do It.
 The story involves a college student named Jessica.
 She struggles with college life and her discovery that something sinister is targeting her.
 Each issue includes backup stories, which explore the cursed artifacts in the Warren's basement museum.
 The limited series is co-written by David Leslie Johnson-McGoldrick and Rex Ogle, with artwork by Garry Brown and cover art by Bill Sienkiewicz.
 The backup stories featuring the occult items from the Warrens' artifact room were written by various writers: the first by Scott Snyder, with Denys Cowan serving as artist, the second from writer Che Grayson and artist Juan Ferreyra, the third from writer Tim Seeley and artist Kelley Jones, followed by the fourth from writer Ray Fawkes and artist Christopher Mitten, and by the fifth from writer and artist Dominike "Domo" Stanton.
 In March 2022, a trade hardcover collecting the issues was released.